Snowboarding at Beijing 2022

 There are five categories of Olympic snowboard events, each featuring athletes riding similar shaped boards.
 But while some of these events are based purely on speed, others are fully judged.
 All involve great technical skill.

 In halfpipe, one rider performs at a time in a sloped half-cylinder of snow.
 Their routine includes acrobatic flips, spins and airs, moving back from one wall to another.
 Riders are judged on the variety, difficulty, style and execution of their maneuvers, including the amplitude they achieve above the walls, the cleanliness of their landings and the form in the air.
-During each phase of competition, each rider performs two routines but only the highest-scoring one counts towards the results.
+Riders will perform two runs in qualification and three runs in the final, but in each round, only the highest-scoring run counts towards the results.

 In snowboard cross, riders race in packs over a course featuring a variety of terrain including jumps, berms, rollers and other obstacles.
 The competition begins with a qualification round in which riders race individually against the clock.
 All riders get two runs with only the fastest one being used to determine who advances to the elimination finals.
-During the finals, riders race in heats of six with the top three in each heat advancing to the next phase until six riders remain to race in the Big Final for the medals.
+During the finals, riders race in heats of four with the top two in each heat advancing to the next phase until four riders remain to race in the Big Final for the medals.

 New to the Olympic program at Beijing 2022 will be a mixed team snowboard cross event.
 Each team is comprised of one man and one woman.
 In each heat, the men go down the course first.
 As they reach the bottom, the gates at the top open to allow the women to start in the order and intervals that match how the men crossed the finish line.

 In slopestyle, riders go down a course comprised of various obstacles such as hips, jumps, rails, and boxes.
 Judges evaluate the runs for their overall composition, including the sequence, difficulty, style and execution of the tricks, the amount of risk in the routine (including the amplitude achieved) and how the rider uses the course.
-During each phase of competition, each rider does two runs but only the highest-scoring one counts towards the results.
+Riders will perform two runs in qualification and three runs in the final, but in each round, only the highest-scoring run counts towards the results.

 The big air features riders performing a single trick jump.
 Travelling down a long ramp, they kick into the air to attain maximum height and distance before securing a clean landing.
 Tricks are evaluated by a panel of judges for their difficulty, style and execution.
 Competition begins with a qualification round.
 After one round of jumping, the highest scoring riders advance direct to the final, while the remaining competitors are given one more chance to move on.
 In the final, each rider takes three runs with the two highest scoring runs combined to determine the overall results.